lobianco/ALAlertBanner/README.md

 ### Tested Environments

-ALAlertBanner has been tested on iOS 5.0 and 5.1 (simulator) and iOS 6.1 (device) with ARC enabled.
-It should work in older/newer versions/devices, but I'm not positive.
+ALAlertBanner has been tested to work on iOS 5.0, 5.1 and 6.0 (simulator), iOS 6.1 (device), and iOS 7.0 (simulator) with ARC enabled.

 ## Example Usage